Different Types of Transformers

 • Isolation: Provides electrical isolation between its primary and secondary windings without changing the voltage level.
 It is used to protect sensitive equipment from electrical surges, noise, and ground loops.

-These classifications are crucial for understanding the different types of transformers in electrical power systems and how they support power generation, transmission, and distribution.
+These classifications are essential for understanding the different types of transformers in electrical power systems and their roles in facilitating power generation, transmission, and distribution.